bblodfon/gitsbe-model-analysis/atopo/cell-lines-2500/README.md

 # models dir

 In each of the directories: *A498, AGS, DU145, MDA-MB-468, SF295, SW620, UACC62, colo205, random*, a `models` dir should be extracted from the compressed file before running the analysis, using the follow command: `tar czvf models.tar.gz`.
+After that, the `data_preprocessing.Rmd` must be executed to create the `models_stable_state` and `models_equations` files in each cell-line directory.